ucl-pond/MedICSS-TADPOLE/README.md

 Data science will play a key role in the endeavour to learn more about the causes of Alzheimer’s Disease, currently believed to be a combination of genetic and environmental factors.
 The goal of [The Alzheimer's Disease Prediction Of Longitudinal Evolution (TADPOLE) Challenge)](https://tadpole.grand-challenge.org/) is to identify which people within an age group at risk of AD (Alzheimer's Disease) will start to show symptoms in the short to medium term (1-5 years).
 It focuses on "rollover individuals" (patients coming from a previous phase) in the Alzheimer's Disease Neuroimaging Initiative (ADNI) study.
 The challenge is to use historical measurements from these individuals to forecast future measurements.
 The following scientific questions motivate the challenge:

-- How predictable is progression to Alzheimer’s Disease (AD) in at-risk individuals?
+- How predictable is progression to AD in at-risk individuals?
 - Which data, processing pipelines, and predictive models best predict future AD progression?
 - Can we use such methods to improve cohort selection for clinical trials?

 The TADPOLE datasets contain a list of individuals at an age that puts them at risk of AD, with associated measurements to inform forecasts (from imaging, psychology, demographics, genetics, etc.).
 Each individual has agreed to a follow-on assessment.

-Your challenge is to predict future measurements from these individuals and submit your predictions before the submission deadline of 15th November 2017.
-Once future measurements are available, TADPOLE will evaluate each forecast against them, collate and compare results, publish the results, award prizes and, ultimately, write up a scientific paper co-authored with active participants.
-The competition is open to anyone: from statisticians to neurologists; from industry or academic research; from professor to high-school student.
+Your challenge is to predict future measurements from these individuals and submit your predictions for evaluation.
+The original challenge used future measurements for evaluating these forecasts (the data was not available until long after the original challenge submission deadline in Nov 2017), but this deadline has since passed and we will perform the actual evaluation during this summer school project.

 To find out more about TADPOLE and current approaches to predicting AD, please see the [TADPOLE website](https://tadpole.grand-challenge.org/background/).